 Brunei Border Crossing

-What is your luggage like and tools like?
+What are your luggage and tools like?

-How do you manage long hours riding?
+How do you manage long hours of riding?

 Any reservation for Accommodations?

 I usually reserve accommodation in advance but for this trip, I only reserve it (using the booking dot com app) when I arrived at the destination or decided to stop riding for the day.
 One of the factors that I consider to stay in a place is to have secured parking for my motorcycle.
 All the places that I’ve stayed have secured parking or at least someone keeping an eye on it.